NavyNurlyn/Web-SmartHealth/README.md

 - **Database**: MySQL

 ## 👥 Development Team
+- Navy Nurlyn A.
 - Fathimatus Z. N.
 - Ganes Dwi F.
-- Navy Nurlyn A.

 ## 🎓 Project Objective
-This project was developed to fulfill the final assignment for the Web Programming and Information Systems Project Management (MPSI) course in the spring semester of 2024.
+This project was developed to fulfill the final project for the Web Programming and Information Systems Project Management (MPSI) course.

 ## 🚀 How to Run the Project